 If you’re particularly cautious, paper pellets provide an alternative to wood pellets that share many of the same benefits.
 Learn more about the differences between wood and paper pellets.

 Wood pellets labeled specifically for use as cat litter are okay.
 But before using a wood stove or horse bedding pellet as litter, you’ll have to do some research.

-Never assume that a certain brand of pellet will be safe for your cat.
-And never use old, potentially outdated information found online about certain brands.
+Though almost all pine litters are kiln dried, don’t assume that a certain brand of pellet will be safe for your cat.
+Some contain other potentially harmful additives, like those intended to increase burning efficiency.
+Never use old, potentially outdated information found online to draw your conclusions.